Vey-Digital/vey-digital.github.io/about.md

 - Seamless embedding in websites or client portals
 - Scalable design for small and medium-sized organizations

-<em>Built on proven, industry-leading infrastructure—without the enterprise bloat.</em>
+*Built on proven, industry-leading infrastructure—without the enterprise bloat.*

 ---